 Jo Knowles - Faculty

 Jo Knowles is an award-winning young adult and middle-grade novelist.
-Her books include "Living with Jackie Chan," "See You At Harry's," "Pearl," "Jumping Off Swings," and "Lessons from a Dead Girl" and "Read Between The Lines" (Coming March 2015).
-Some of her awards include a New York Times Editor's Choice and Notable Book, an American Library Association Notable Book, an IndieBound Summer Top 10, Amazon's Best Middle Grade Books, An International Reading Association Favorite Book, an American Library Association Notable, an SCBWI Crystal Kite Awards, Kirkus's Best Teen Books, the PEN New England Children's Book Discovery Award, and YALSA's Best Fiction for Young Adults.
+Her books include "Living with Jackie Chan," "See You At Harry's", "Pearl", "Jumping Off Swings", "Lessons from a Dead Girl" and "Read Between The Lines" (Coming March 2015).
+Some of her awards include a New York Times Editor's Choice and Notable Book, an American Library Association Notable Book, an IndieBound Summer Top 10, Amazon's Best Middle Grades, an International Reading Association Favorite, New England Children's Booksellers Advisory Top Title, two SCBWI Crystal Kite Awards, Kirkus's Best Teen Books, the PEN New England Children's Book Discovery Award, and YALSA's Best Fiction for Young Adults.
 Her books have appeared on numerous state book award lists for schools and libraries.